The Green Mile (film): Casting

-Hanks and Darabont met at an Academy Award luncheon in 1994.
+Tom Hanks and Darabont met at an Academy Award luncheon in 1994.
 Stephen King stated he envisioned Hanks in the role and was happy when Darabont mentioned his name.
 Hanks was originally supposed to play elderly Paul Edgecomb as well, but the makeup tests did not make him look credible enough to be an elderly man.
-Because of this Greer was hired to play the older Edgecomb, his final film role.
-John Travolta was offered the role of Paul Edgecomb but turned it down.
+Because of this, Dabbs Greer was hired to play the older Edgecomb, his final film role.

-Duncan credited his casting to Bruce Willis, with whom he had worked on the film Armageddon one year earlier.
+Michael Clarke Duncan credited his casting to Bruce Willis, with whom he had worked on the film Armageddon one year earlier.
 According to Duncan, Willis introduced him to Darabont after hearing of the open call for John Coffey.
-Basketball player Shaquille O'Neal was offered the role of John Coffey but turned it down.
+Basketball player Shaquille O'Neal has stated he turned down the role of John Coffey.
 Josh Brolin was considered for the role of William "Wild Bill" Wharton.

-Morse had not heard about the script until he was offered the role.
+David Morse had not heard about the script until he was offered the role.
 He stated he was in tears by the end of it.
-Darabont wanted Cromwell from the start, and after he read the script, Cromwell was moved and agreed.
+Darabont wanted James Cromwell from the start, and after he read the script, Cromwell was moved and agreed.

-Soundtrack
+Music

-The official film soundtrack, Music from the Motion Picture The Green Mile, was released on December 19, 1999, by Warner Bros.
-It contains 37 tracks, primarily instrumental tracks from the film score by Thomas Newman.
+The official film soundtrack, Music from the Motion Picture The Green Mile, was released on December 19, 1999, by Warner Sunset Records.
+It contains 37 tracks, primarily instrumental tracks from the film score composed and conducted by Thomas Newman.
 It also contains four vocal tracks: "Cheek to Cheek" by Fred Astaire, "I Can't Give You Anything but Love, Baby" by Billie Holiday, "Did You Ever See a Dream Walking?" by Gene Austin, and "Charmaine" by Guy Lombardo and His Royal Canadians.